-The ACDE Seminar is ANU’s oldest and most distinguished seminar series in applied economics.
+The ACDE Seminar is the longest-running seminar series in applied economics at ANU.
 It has been held during the Tuesday afternoon timeslot for several decades and has featured seminars from many leading economists and upcoming scholars from ANU, Australia, and overseas.
+Open to the public.

 - next ›